IrfanAliBabar/ABBIE-Sanskrit/README.md

 ABBIE has been implemented in Python 3.10.14 with Keras API running on the TensorFlow backend.

-We used 2 attention heads in the multi-head attention layer.

-We used batches of size 64 and trained the model for 40 epochs by the Adam optimizer.

 We adopted the mean squared error (MSE) as a loss function.